fabianmoss/website/content/authors/admin/_index.md

   url: https://www.uva.nl/

 # Short bio (displayed in user profile at end of posts)
-bio: Fabian C. Moss is a postdoctoral researcher in the _Digital and Cognitive Musicology Lab_ (DCML) at École Polytechnique Fédérale de Lausanne (EPFL, Switzerland).
+bio: Fabian C. Moss is a Research Fellow in Cultural Analytics at [University of Amsterdam](https://uva.nl) (UvA).
 He was born in Cologne, Germany, and studied Mathematics and Educational Studies at University of Cologne, and Music Education (Major Piano) and Musicology at Hochschule für Musik und Tanz, Köln.
+He obtained is PhD in Digital Humanities from [École Polytechnique Fédérale de Lausanne](https://www.epfl.ch/) (EPFL).
 Working with large symbolic datasets of musical scores and harmonic annotations, he is primarily interested in Computational Music Analysis, Music Theory, Music Cognition, and their mutual relationship.

 # Interests to show in About widget
 interests: